 It was around 2001 when I got an email offering millions of dollars to help out someone who had been wronged.
-It was years before the frequency of receiving an email offering large sums of money were common.
+It was years before the frequency of receiving an email offering large sums of money was common.
 So this was new territory to me and I was intrigued.
 I was also a bit excited at the prospect of suddenly being a millionaire.
 I began thinking of the great yoga center I could open, or going to a retreat in a remote location for six months.
 And other less noble thoughts.

 I responded to the letter sender with a positive willing attitude.
 They were most pleased with my response and we began an email exchange over the next couple of weeks.
 In each letter it brought me closer to the belief I was going to get the money.
 So I started doing research into off-shore accounts and the ways to not have to pay so much in taxes to be able to legally keep this once-in-a-lifetime gift.

 Things went well for the next few weeks as we discussed plans for the final transfer.
 Then I got a phone call from the sender who was living in Nigeria.
 He and I spoke of honor, helping each other, families, and our kids.
 It was all very convincing and I began to trust this man.
 Of course, I wanted to trust him since he was going to give me a huge sum of money for helping him get a larger amount of money into an account for him and his family.

 In the next stage of this endeavor, we arranged to meet in London where the exchange would take place.
 My job was to already have the account set up for his share.
 My share I was free to do whatever I wanted.
 I had all the plans fixed to create an off-shore corporation in the Caribbean and by paying a small amount yearly to an executor of the funds, it would be managed as a foreign corporation.
 I felt ready for a successful venture.